CallumBoase/knack-api-helper/README.md

     userToken: 'A-VALID-USER-TOKEN-FOR-YOUR-APP'
 });
 ```
-## METHODS
+## KNACK-API-HELPER METHODS
-(Partially written)
+*(Partially written)*

 ### .login()
-Remote login when using view-based authentication.
+Performs a remote login when using view-based authentication.

 Automatically adds the obtained user token to the knackAPI object for use in future requests.

-Returns the obtained user token.
+Returns the obtained user token (string).

 | Argument parameter | Details  |
 | ---                | ---      |